victorgoraieb/functional-programming-scala/Week 1/study-notes.md

 25
 ```

-This form of calculating is called Substitution model (lambda-calculus [Alonzo Church]) - evaluation focuses on reducing an expression to a value -> expressions must not have side-effects (each iteration is different) and this model is really powerful
+This form of calculating is called **Substitution model** ( also known as lambda-calculus introduced by Alonzo Church) a very powerful rationale in which **evaluation focuses on reducing an expression to a value**.
+For this to happen the expressions **must not have side-effects** (each iteration is different).

-Does every expression reduce to a value (in a finite # of steps)?
+So this begs the question: Does every expression reduce to a value (in a finite # of steps)?
 No!
-Loop expressions won't end in a value
+Loop expressions won't end in a value, for example:
 ```
 def loop: Int = loop
 ```

-We can change the evaluation strategy, that is, instead of reducing all arguments to its value before the function, we can simplify the expression (unreduced arguments) and then substitute the argument values.
+We can **change the evaluation strategy**, that is, instead of reducing all arguments to its value before the function, we can **simplify the expression (unreduced arguments) and then substitute the argument values**.
 Example:

 ```
 sumOfSquares(x,y)